kanuu-io/docs/laravel/subscription-boilerplate.md

 php artisan kanuu:publish --team
 ```

 Note that, with or without that option, you can always tweak the migration and the model to attach it to whatever model you want.
-This is just a boiletplate to get you started but don’t let that restrict your creativity.
+This is just a boilerplate to get you started but don’t let that restrict your creativity.